JackyWeng526/Occupancy_Trend_and_IAQ_in_Commercial_Building/README.md

 # Acknowledgement
 The module and the application here are just one of the sample works, not the real one in the field.
+The relevant codes may be shared soon after validation tests.